okxpii/Ocaml-Settlers-of-Catan/README.md

-This was the final project for CS 3110 in Spring 2023
+This was the final project for CS 3110 in Spring 2023.
+I was responsible for setting up the board display and game state, and also helped set up the player commands.
+If you'd like to play, please read the install.txt file.